 Psychomotor Skills for Total Program

 This guide is intended to clarify the expectations of student performance of psychomotor skills.

-- Before specific skills can be assigned/performed in a clinical setting, a satisfactory scenario in a lab setting must be achieved.
+- Before specific skills can be assigned/performed in a clinical setting, satisfactory scenarios in a lab setting must be achieved.

-- Criteria for psychomotor skills: In order to be considered satisfactory in the performance of psychomotor skills, students must meet certain criteria.
+- Criteria for psychomotor skills: To be considered satisfactory in the performance of psychomotor skills, students must meet certain criteria.
 Some criteria are appropriate for all skills, and some are more specific to a particular skill.

 The following are criteria for all psychomotor skills:

 - Be prepared to discuss the principles for any of the actions performed, indications, contraindications and complications upon instructor request.

 - Observations and assessments must be made, appropriate to the skill and the patient.

 - Any break in previously learned principles i.e. asepsis, body mechanics, etc. if not recognized and corrected by the student is considered unsatisfactory.